-BUEEC staff carry a basic first aid kit suited to area in which the excursion occurs.
+BUEEC staff carry a basic first aid kit.

 The client school will provide class lists and advise BUEEC staff of medical information and individual behaviour/learning considerations prior to the excursion.
 Client teachers with pre-existing medical condition are to advise BUEEC staff to procedures in the event of an incident.